Roadside Equipment Every Heavy-Duty Trucker Should ...

 Fire Extinguisher

-A fire extinguisher is a crucial safety tool that all heavy-duty trucks must have on board to meet FMCSA regulations.
-Drivers must be equipped with a suitable fire extinguisher in case of an outbreak of fire in the workplace.
-The fire extinguisher must be approved by OSHA, inspected, and maintained annually to ensure it's in good working order.
-It must be readily accessible and properly secured in the vehicle to prevent movement.
+A fire extinguisher is an indispensable safety tool that all heavy-duty trucks must have on board to comply with FMCSA regulations.
+Drivers are required to have a suitable fire extinguisher readily available for potential fire outbreaks.
+It must be OSHA-approved, inspected, and maintained annually.
+The extinguisher should be easily accessible and securely mounted to prevent movement.

-For commercial trucks carrying hazardous materials, a fire extinguisher with a minimum 10 B:C rating is required, while trucks not transporting hazardous chemicals must have either an extinguisher rated 5 B:C or above or two extinguishers rated 4 B:C or higher.
+For commercial trucks carrying hazardous materials, a fire extinguisher with a minimum 10 B:C rating is required, while trucks not transporting hazardous materials must have either an extinguisher rated 5 B:C or above or two extinguishers rated 4 B:C or higher.

 Extra Fuses